Hyperbolic groupoids and duality: Gromov-hyperbolic metric spaces and graphs

-Consequently, by Lemma~\ref{l:geodesicV} every geodesic triangle in $\Gamma_1$ is 26-thin, and the graph $\Gamma$ is Gromov-hyperbolic.
-It remains to prove that $\coc_1$ is equivalent to the Busemann quasi-cocycle associated with a point of the boundary.
+Consequently, by Lemma~\ref{l:geodesicV}, every geodesic triangle in $\Gamma_1$ is 26-thin, and the graph $\Gamma$ is Gromov-hyperbolic.

+It remains to prove that $\coc_1$ is a generalized Busemann quasi-cocycle associated with a point of the boundary.
 By Lemma~\ref{lem:quasigeodesic}, every infinite directed path $(v_1, v_2, \ldots)$ of $\Gamma$ is a quasi-geodesic, hence it converges to a point of $\partial\Gamma$.
 By condition (2), any two infinite directed paths are eventually on distance not more than $\rho_0$, hence they converge to the same point $\omega\in\partial\Gamma$.